rexsum420/django-nice/README.md

 ### Advantages Over Regular Django-NiceGUI Integration:

-- **Real-Time Updates**: Standard Django-NiceGUI integration doesn’t automatically sync data between the frontend and backend in real-time. `django-nice` provides automatic updates through SSE, allowing the frontend to reflect changes as soon as they happen in the backend.
+- **Real-Time Updates**: Typical Django-NiceGUI integrations doesn’t provide automatic real-time syncing data between the frontend and backend in real-time. `django-nice` provides automatic updates through SSE, allowing the frontend to reflect changes as soon as they happen in the backend.
 - **Effortless Binding**: Instead of manually writing JavaScript, forms, or custom API calls to keep frontend elements in sync with Django models, `django-nice` handles this for you with minimal configuration.
 - **Improved User Experience**: By offering real-time data updates, the library enhances the responsiveness of your NiceGUI app, creating a smoother and more interactive user experience.